"I really don't know."

 Translation:De verdad no lo sé.

 "Realmente no sé" rejected and reported 08/03/2018.
-I reported this because the correct answer given was "Realmente no lo sé" but the origin english sentence did not state or imply a masculine DOP (him, it, you singular formal) or neuter DOP (idea or concept) for what was not known.
+I reported this because the correct answer given was "Realmente no lo sé" (transitive) but the origin English sentence is (intransitive).
 The english sentence simply states that the subject (I) is in the present (sé) state of not knowing.
 Nothing more!
 Simplified if the sentence "I know." = "Lo sé." = "I know it." then "I swim." = "Lo nado."= "I swim it."
 I think not.